thiru/nvtmux.nvim/README.md

 ```

 All actions will start an instance of Neovim's terminal emulator.
 The default action (`<CR>`)
-will use the current buffer, so it must be unmodified otherwise an error will occur.
+will use the current buffer.
+You can also use Telescope's alternative actions to open the SSH

-You can also use Telescope's alternative actions to open the SSH connection in a new:
+connection in a new:

 - tab (`<C-t>`)
 - horizontal split (`<C-x>`)